bytebase/bytebase.com-old/content/docs/en/disaster-recovery/point-in-time-recovery-for-mysql.md

 ## Restore to a new database

 Follow this section if you want to create a new database at a specific point in time of an existing database.
-This is very useful when you want to get a snapshot of a database in the history.
+This is very useful when you want to get a snapshot of a database in the past.

 The restoration process involves the following steps.